Diphtheria: Mechanism

 Diphtheria toxin (DT) is produced only by C. diphtheriae infected with a certain type of bacteriophage.
 Toxinogenicity is determined by phage conversion (also called lysogenic conversion); i.e., the ability of the bacterium to make DT changes as a consequence of infection by a particular phage.
 DT is encoded by the tox gene.
 Strains of corynephage are either tox^{+} (e.g., corynephage β) or tox^{−} (e.g., corynephage γ).
 The tox gene becomes integrated into the bacterial genome.
 The chromosome of C. diphtheriae has two different but functionally equivalent bacterial attachment sites (attB) for integration of β prophage into the chromosome.

 The diphtheria toxin precursor is a protein of molecular weight 60 kDa.
 Certain proteases, such as trypsin, selectively cleave DT to generate two peptide chains, amino-terminal fragment A (DT-A) and carboxyl-terminal fragment B (DT-B), which are held together by a disulfide bond.
 DT-B is a recognition subunit that gains entry of DT into the host cell by binding to the EGF-like domain of heparin-binding EGF-like growth factor on the cell surface.
 This signals the cell to internalize the toxin within an endosome via receptor-mediated endocytosis.
 Inside the endosome, DT is split by a trypsin-like protease into DT-A and DT-B. The acidity of the endosome causes DT-B to create pores in the endosome membrane, thereby catalysing the release of DT-A into the cytoplasm.

 Fragment A inhibits the synthesis of new proteins in the affected cell by catalyzing ADP-ribosylation of elongation factor EF-2—a protein that is essential to the translation step of protein synthesis.
 This ADP-ribosylation involves the transfer of an ADP-ribose from NAD+ to a diphthamide (a modified histidine) residue within the EF-2 protein.
 Since EF-2 is needed for the moving of tRNA from the A-site to the P-site of the ribosome during protein translation, ADP-ribosylation of EF-2 prevents protein synthesis.

-ADP-ribosylation of EF-2 is reversed by giving high doses of nicotinamide (a form of vitamin B_{3}), since this is one of the reaction's end products, and high amounts drive the reaction in the opposite direction.
+ADP-ribosylation of EF-2 is reversed in vitro by high doses of nicotinamide (a form of vitamin B_{3}), since this is one of the reaction's end products, and high amounts drive the reaction in the opposite direction.